Rampage (Marvel Comics): Fictional character biography

 Stuart Clarke was born in East Lansing, Michigan.
 He was working as an engineer at a company when he created an exo-skeleton suit.
 His company was bankrupted by recession, and he attempted a bank robbery but battled and was defeated by the Champions.
 He was freed from custody by Griffin and Darkstar.
 He battled the Champions again, and was injured in an explosion.
 Clarke subsequently needed to use a wheelchair, and sought revenge on the Champions soon after their disbanding.
 He manages to hypnotize Iceman and entrap him in one of the Rampage suits, forcing him to battle Angel and a visiting Spider-Man.

 Clarke ends up homeless and his suits are stored away in a lab, their secrets pored over by profit-minded scientists.
 Clarke has secreted away a small device that allows him over the course of many weeks, to unlock the control protocols for the suit.
 Eventually they literally bust out by themselves.
 Clarke and several of his homeless friends put on the suits and become known as the Recession Raiders.
 They soon get into a fight with Wonder Man and Beast.
 The fight gets dangerous when the suit hits Beast with a brick chimney.
 Enraged, Wonder Man subdues the entire squad.
 Beast recovers after a short hospital stay.

 Wonder Man's enemy Lotus springs Clarke from jail and participates in the creation of the armored team Armed Response.
 Alongside Splice and Armed Response, Rampage was sent by Lotus to battle Wonder Man and the super-powered group, the Crazy-Eight.
 The eight, all personal friends of Wonder Man, manage to summon Wonder Man's help and the villains are defeated.
 During the fight Rampage hesitates to kill several Eight members; wondering instead if he might be able to use them to create better technology.

 Rampage and his suit become the base for a private security force for Los Angeles.
 This group is called 'Armed Response' and are secretly corrupt.
 The Crazy-Eight deliver proof of this to the media, despite Armed Response's attempt to murder them.
 The force is shut down.

 Years later, Stuart Clarke is working for magnate and super-criminal Sunset Bain, together with Parnell Jacobs - the villainous War Machine.
 Clarke apparently built an entirely new armor, retro-engineering from the original, which had been found by Jacobs.
 After a successful test of fire, Clarke upgraded the armor considerably, but was fired by Bain after it failed to destroy Iron Man.
-Later, when he is working with the Punisher (see below) he uses Castle to eliminate Bain, who had been setting him and Jacobs against each other.
+Later, when he is working with the Punisher he uses Castle to eliminate Bain, who had been setting him and Jacobs against each other.